beego/beedoc/en-US/intro/contributing.md

 ### The git branches of Beego

-The master branch is relatively stable one where dev branch is for developers.
+The master branch is relatively stable and the dev branch is for developers.
 Here is a sample figure to show you how our branches work:

 ![](../images/git-branch-1.png)